eclipsesource/theia-cloud-website/content/documentation/setupTheiaCloud/content.md

 If your use case requires user management, we recommend the use of [Keycloak](https://www.keycloak.org/).
 Keycloak acts as an OAuth2 provider, and it is possible to integrate other existing providers into Keycloak.

-We suggest using the [Bitnami Helm chart](https://github.com/bitnami/charts/tree/main/bitnami/keycloak) for Keycloak.
+We suggest using the [Bitnami Helm chart](https://github.com/bitnami/charts/tree/main/bitnami/keycloak) for the Keycloak installation.

 *Please note that it is possible to integrate any OAuth2 provider with Theia Cloud, and this is part of our roadmap.
 We do not offer documentation and finalized APIs for this yet, however.
 If you need this feature sooner, please see our [available support options]({{< relref "/support" >}}).*